-Non-medical cannabis, aka marijuana, became legal in Canada as of Wednesday, October 17, 2018.
-Know the laws and regulations.
+Non-medical cannabis, aka marijuana, became legal in Canada on October 17, 2018.
+Two locations in Fernie to open in August.

 There are strict laws and regulations around the legalization of non-medical cannabis.
 Before you buy or use marijuana, learn more about what’s legal and what’s not.

 - You must be 19 years or older to buy, possess or use cannabis in British Columbia.
 Adults are defined in BC as those 19 years or older.
 Edibles and concentrates are still illegal.

 - You can only buy cannabis at private or government-run shops and online.
 Two locations, one selling medical marijuana and one selling recreation marijuana, are expected to open in Fernie in August 2019.
 They will be located on the corner on Hwy 3 in Fernie.

 - Adults can carry up to 30 grams of cannabis in public.

 - Residents can grow up to 4 cannabis plants per household.
 There are rules for growing cannabis at home.
 It is illegal for a resident to sell the cannabis they grow.

 - Smoking and vaping cannabis is allowed in most public spaces where you can smoke tobacco (cigarettes), however local governments can further regulate cannabis and private property owners/businesses can determine additional policies and rules as long as the federal, provincial and local regulations are adhered to.